Eden (Irish musician): 2013–2015; The Eden Project

-In 2015 Ng further embraced his indie style with the Bipolar Paradise EP, whose track "Fumes" has amassed nearly 17 million views on YouTube as of 22 December 2020.
-He later announced that he was discontinuing The Eden Project, and released Final Call, his last EP under the alias.
-It contained two covers, one of "Blank Space" by Taylor Swift and the other of "Crazy In Love" by Beyonce.
+In 2015, Ng further embraced his indie style with the Bipolar Paradise EP, whose track "Fumes" has amassed over 17 million views on YouTube as of 28 March 2023.
+He later announced that he was discontinuing The Eden Project and released Final Call, his last EP under the alias.
+It contained two covers, one being "Blank Space" by Taylor Swift and the other "Crazy In Love" by Beyonce.
 "Times Like These" is officially the last song released under his former alias.

-2015–2016; Change to Eden, End Credits, ITYTTMOM and Futurebound Tour
+2015–2016; Change to EDEN, End Credits, ITYTTMOM and Futurebound Tour

-Ng changed his alias to EDEN following the release of Final Call, and began recording new work in spring 2015.
-The End Credits EP was released for free download worldwide on 8 August through UK-based label Seeking Blue Records, as well as Ng's own imprint MCMXCV.
+Ng changed his alias to EDEN following the release of Final Call and began recording new work in spring 2015.
+The End Credits EP was released for free download worldwide on 8 August 2015 through UK-based label Seeking Blue Records, as well as Ng's own imprint MCMXCV.
 The EP consists of indie pop and alternative electronica tracks with a strong emphasis on vocals.
-Two singles, "Nocturne" and "Gravity", were released in June and July, respectively.
+Two singles, "Nocturne" and "Gravity," were released in June and July, respectively.
 As a whole, the EP has amassed over 14 million plays on the streaming platform SoundCloud.

-On 22 March Ng embarked on his End Credits Tour, with concerts in Dublin, London, Toronto, New York City, Los Angeles, and San Francisco.
-Elliot Crabb was the main producer for the tracks and joined on the End Credits Tour.
+On 22 March 2016, Ng embarked on his End Credits Tour, with concerts in Dublin, London, Toronto, New York City, Los Angeles, and San Francisco.
+Elliot Crabb was the main producer for the tracks and joined the End Credits Tour.
 The tickets were sold out within the week, and an additional venue was set up in New York City due to demand.
 The tour concluded on 8 April.

 Shortly after his End Credits tour, Ng announced that his new EP, I Think You Think Too Much of Me, would be released on 19 August 2016.
-On 10 June 2016, the first single, "sex", was released, featuring a greater focus on vocals and instrumentation.
-A month later, Billboard premiered the next single, "drugs", a day before its official release on 15 July 2016.
-The EP features "Fumes", formerly released under The Eden Project, featuring Gnash, in addition to re-releases of two other The Eden Project songs, remastered versions of "XO" and "Circles".
+On 10 June 2016, the first single, "Sex," was released, featuring a greater focus on vocals and instrumentation.
+A month later, Billboard premiered the next single, "Drugs," a day before its official release on 15 July 2016.
+The EP features "Fumes," formerly released under The Eden Project, featuring Gnash, in addition to re-releases of two other The Eden Project songs, remastered versions of "XO" and "Circles."
 After release, the EP charted on the Irish Albums Chart, becoming Ng's first charting music.

-On 7 September 2016 Ng released a second music video for "drugs", a 360 degree video experience in virtual reality.
+On 7 September 2016, Ng released a second music video for "Drugs," a 360-degree video experience in virtual reality.
 The video amassed 1.5 million Facebook views in one week.

-Ng promoted i think you think too much of me through the Futurebound Tour, which began on 7 September 2016 in Vancouver, British Columbia, Canada.
-The tour included 33 performances in North America and Europe, and concluded on 26 November with a final show in Paris, France.
+Ng promoted I Think You Think Too Much of Me through the Futurebound Tour, which began on 7 September 2016 in Vancouver, British Columbia, Canada.
+The tour included 33 performances in North America and Europe and concluded on 26 November with a final show in Paris, France.